Skip to main content

 This connection information is used by the SAM to connect to SQL Server.

-23. (Optional) Select the Custom Port checkbox and enter the port number for connecting to the server.
+23. (Optional) Select the Custom Port option and enter the port number for connecting to the server.
 If left blank, the port is determined from the SQL Browser.

 24. Enter the name of the SQL Server database.

-25. Configure the information required to create a connection by selecting one of the following options from the Configuration drop-down list:
+25. Configure the connection by selecting one of the following options from the Configuration list:

-• None: Specifies no setting.
+• None: No setting.
 This is the default.

-• AlwaysOn: Specifies that SQL Server has been configured to use SQL high availability.
+• AlwaysOn: SQL Server is configured to use SQL high availability.

-• Mirroring: Specifies that SQL Server has been configured to use mirroring.
+• Mirroring: SQL Server is configured to use mirroring.

-26. Specify how to connect to the database.
-Select the checkbox to use Windows authentication or enter valid username/password credentials to use SQL Server authentication.
+26. Specify how to connect to the database: select the option to use Windows authentication, or enter valid username and password credentials to use SQL Server authentication.
 The user must be a member of the opconxps database role in the OpCon database.

 note

-The default port number is 443.
-You may specify a different port number, but be sure that it is not being used by another service.
+You may specify a different port number, but confirm it is not already in use by another service.

 note

-If you choose to leave this field blank, then a self-signed certificate will be created and saved in the API configuration file for you.
-If you already have a certificate installed in the local and trusted certificate stores, then enter the Certificate Serial Number in the field of the same name; after installation, the API, when it starts, will use the stored certificate.
+If you leave this field blank, a self-signed certificate is created and saved in the API configuration file.
+If you already have a certificate installed in the local and trusted certificate stores, enter the certificate serial number; after installation, the API uses the stored certificate on startup.

 1. Create a self-signed certificate using IIS.

-2. Open certmgr and make sure that the newly-created certificate is copied to (listed in) the Trusted Root Certificate Authorities certificate store.
+2. Open certmgr and verify that the newly created certificate is listed in the Trusted Root Certificate Authorities certificate store.

-3. Double-click on the new certificate in the list.
+3. Select the new certificate in the list.

-4. Switch to the Details tab, copy the "Thumbprint" value into a text editor (e.g., Notepad), and remove all the spaces.
-The value (free of any spaces) will replace <certificate thumbprint> in the command specified in Step 6.
+4. Select the Details tab, copy the Thumbprint value into a text editor such as Notepad, and remove all spaces.
+The resulting value replaces <certificate thumbprint> in Step 6.

 5. Open the command prompt in Administrator mode (Run as administrator).